Meet the Team

 Ruby Kate has won multiple local, regional and national awards for her activism for the elderly.
-She is a Gloria Barron Scholarship winner, Point of Light recipient and has received the regional Jefferson Award.
-She was named a CNN Hero and a Fox News Midnight Hero.
-She received the "Distinguished Citizen" Award for her service to elders from Governor Asa Hutchinson in 2020.
-She received the Harrison Chamber of Commerce 2019 Rising Star Award, The Daughters of the American Revolution Youth Citizenship Award and The American Legion Auxiliary national and regional “Good Deed Award”.
-Ruby is an activist for the elderly and is a public national speaker as well as an author.
+Most recently Ruby Kate was named of of "People Magazine's" "Ten Girls Changing the World in 2020".
+She is the Arkansas 2021 winner for the Prudential Spirit of Service Award.
+She has been named a CNN Hero and a Fox News Midnight Hero.
+Ruby is an avid activist for seniors and is a national public speaker as well as an author.
 Ruby was also selected by Barbie and Mattel Corporation to be one of their Barbie Role Models for the 2019-2020 year for being a female leader who has shattered glass ceilings.

 Amanda Chitsey APN RN MSN CWCN